Other methods & multipliers for valuation

 There are a few cases where the growth potential is high, and the P/E multiples are even higher.
 This is one of the reasons why large corporations can take over a small company and immediately revalue them at a much higher price.
 This common rule of thumb for multiples could be utilized as a benchmark while we look at the procurement rates of businesses.

-In short, the multiple that you would use for finding the value of your company would have a huge effect on the valuation.
 A large business with a good profit track record and many buyers in line would be valued with a much higher profit multiple.
 Other than that, some other aspects are shared below that would help you understand the concept in depth.

 Adjusted profit basically means that the owner is not able to pay themselves a salary for increasing the value of the business.
 Let us say that your company earns about $50,000 profit, but after a review of your company, it was found that the owners do not take any salary.